MicrosoftDocs/sql-docs/docs/connect/python/pymssql/python-sql-driver-pymssql.md

 ---
-title: "Python SQL Driver - pymssql"
+title: Python SQL Driver - pymssql
-description: "This guide describes installing Python, the ODBC Driver for SQL Server, and pymssql.
-Sample code shows how to connect to and interact with a SQL database."
+description: This guide describes installing Python, the ODBC Driver for SQL Server, and pymssql.
+The corresponding sample code shows how to connect to and interact with an SQL database.
 author: David-Engel
 ms.author: v-davidengel
-ms.date: "10/06/2020"
+ms.date: 08/22/2023
 ms.service: sql
 ms.subservice: connectivity
 ms.topic: conceptual